 Opting for non toxic candles

 Almost six years ago my family and I ditched our household toxins.
 As a result, the only thing I truly miss is my fragrant glowing candles!
 So, I was so excited to try these all-natural beeswax candles out.
-Above all, I love an opportunity to make handmade, healthy items and repurposing old jars or cups!
+Above all, I love an opportunity to make handmade, healthy items and repurpose old jars or cups!

 This post may contain affiliate links.
-As an Amazon Associate I earn from qualifying purchases a small commission at no extra cost to you.
+As an Amazon Associate, I earn from qualifying purchases a small commission at no extra cost to you.
 Read my disclosure policy here.

 Pin it & save for later!

-I was pleasantly surprised at how easy and mess-free making these beeswax candles were.
+I was pleasantly surprised at how easy and mess-free making these beeswax candles was.
 When I first decided to take on this project I had visions of sticky beeswax all over my kitchen which is probably why I kept putting off making them.
-When in actuality pick up was a snap and it took less than a half of an hour from start to clean up!
+When in actuality pick up was a snap and it took less than half of an hour from start to clean up!

 Other handmade beeswax items